deniskristak/zipf-law-in-slovak-language/README.md

 ```bash
 python run.py
 ```
+# Output:
-## Output:
+## Explained
+There are two main types of output:

+CSV files
-CSV files - one `.csv` file per text file entry (specified in `texts_details.py`)
+- One `.csv` file per text file entry (specified in `texts_details.py`)
+- Each containes order pairs of `word`:`number_of_occurrences` of each word inside a proccessed textfile.

+Graphs
-Graphs - exported graphs that compare occurrence and rank in 3 different flavours:
+- exported graphs that compare occurrence and rank in 3 different flavours:
-1. Plotting full output dataset on linear scale.
+    1. Plotting full output dataset on **linear scale**.
         - `y-axis` - number of occurences of particular word
         - `x-axis` - rank of 'commonness' the word is on (most common word is on the left, progressing towards least common on the right)
         - note: as we are handling very large number of disctinct words, it's impossible to label each one of them in the graph - that is why we only use rank.
-2. Plotting full output dataset on logarithmic scale.
+    2. Plotting full output dataset on **logarithmic scale**.
         - same as above, except both `y-axis` and `x-axis` are converted to logarithmic scale
-3. Bar graph of most common words
+    3. Bar graph of **most common words**
         - mostly for fun
         - you can specify number of words to depict here in `config.py`

-Output files:
+## Output files:
-- Outputs are sub-divided according to the `language` of the processed text
+- Outputs are sub-divided according to the **type** of output and according to the `language` of the processed text
 - Default folder is `./output`
 - Subfolders:
     - `plots/`